developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPowerManager/index.md

 ## What's Next
-Now that you have learned how to configure and perform Power Management operations on your Symbol Android devices through applications using Mx Power Manager feature, let us try to understand and implement some of the other Mx features.
+Now that you have learned how to configure and perform Power Management operations on your Symbol Android devices through applications using MX Power Manager feature, let us try to understand and implement some of the other MX features.
 So in the next tutorial, we will concentrate on the "Persist Manager" feature and try to explore this feature by creating a tutorial.